 Yaquinto brought several innovations to the industry, largely because of they operated within a well-established printing company, with its attending expertise.
 Yaquinto was notable for its use of extra thick cardboard for the counters in its games, making them easier to handle.
 The most unusual innovation by Yaquinto was their series of Album Games.
 These games were packaged using the jackets for double vinyl record albums.
 The jacket often opened to reveal the mapboard printed within, the components contained in the two pockets of the jacket where, in normal use, one would find the vinyl record.
 Zip closing bags were provided to hold the components of the game.

 While concentrating on wargames for most of its history, the company also branched to the more mainstream areas of board games.
-For instance, Neck and Neck (a horse-racing game), Market Madness (a stock market game) and Dallas (a game based on the Dallas television show) were all published by Yaquinto.
+For instance, Neck and Neck: A Game of Horse Racing (a horse-racing game), Market Madness (a stock market game) and Dallas: A Game of the Ewing Family (a game based on the Dallas television show) were all published by Yaquinto.

-Possibly the most successful of Yaquinto's games was The Ironclads.
+Possibly the most successful of Yaquinto's games was The Ironclads: A Tactical Level Game of Naval Combat in the American Civil War 1861-1865.
 This was a simulation of combat between the first armored ships (Ironclads) in the American Civil War.
 This game was well regarded in its time, and has stood the test of time.

-One of the more distinctive offerings by Yaquinto was Swashbuckler.
+One of the more distinctive offerings by Yaquinto was Swashbuckler: A Game of Swordplay and Derring-do.
 This game simulated one-on-one swordplay.
 A lighter treatment than the typical wargame, it might best be thought of as a role-play of a film as opposed to actually simulating swordplay.

 Yaquinto were the first publishers of the highly successful The Sword and the Flame wargame rules.

-Yaquinto Publications was also the publisher of early works by game designer James M. Day, specifically titles Panzer (first edition), 88, and Armor.
+Yaquinto Publications was also the publisher of early works by game designer James M. Day, specifically titles Panzer: A Tactical Game of Armored Combat on the Eastern Front, 1941-1945, 88: A Tactical Game of Armored Combat on the North African Front, and Armor: A Tactical Game of Armored Combat in Western Europe, 1944-1945.
 Panzer, as well as the rest of these games (that were based on the same game system), were ground breaking for their time both as boardgames and as wargame titles and led at least in part to the detailed derivatives that produced later computer-based simulations.

 In the early 1980s, the company attempted to expand into the then-lucrative role-playing games market, releasing three ranges of products: Man, Myth & Magic (1982), a Roman-themed fantasy RPG, Pirates and Plunder (1982), a pirate RPG, and Timeship (1983), a time-travel RPG.